alexpeachey/sections_rails/README.md

 ### Using additional assets in sections

 Sections can contain additional assets, like font or image files.
-You have to provide the full asset path to use them.
+You have to provide the full asset path to use them, even from within the section in which they are stored.
 For example, to show a file *logo.png* that is stored in a section called *layout*:

 ```erb
 <%= image_tag 'layout/logo.png' %>